BuildOnViction/gitbook/masternode/chain-data-snapshots.md

 # Chain Data Snapshots

-Latest snapshot: [download](https://chaindata.tomochain.com/20190813.tar) (91 GB, md5sum 0b23a48b0d6585690350e91b0f6c9f14)
+Latest snapshot: [download](https://chaindata.Viction.com/20190813.tar) (91 GB, md5sum 0b23a48b0d6585690350e91b0f6c9f14)

-The following commands are step by step instructions for TomoChain Masternode operators that can be used for two major use-cases:
+The following commands are step by step instructions for Viction Masternode operators that can be used for two major use-cases:

 1. Fixing nodes that are stuck; evidenced by a node that stays on a block and doesn't progress
 2. Jumpstarting a newly setup Masternode; avoid waiting a week for synchronization

 Basically, a compressed version of the last-known "good" chaindata is downloaded.
-This comes from TomoChain on a weekly basis.
+This comes from Viction on a weekly basis.
 Remove the node's old data and update it with the newly downloaded data.
 Finally, restart the sync-process from this known-good checkpoint.

 _Note: Ensure there is enough disk space for both the tar file AND its uncompressed contents.
 Double the space or more._

 ```
 # Login as user that has access to tmn
 # Download Tomo's chaindata archive (make sure you have enough disk space available)
-wget -c https://chaindata.tomochain.com/20190813.tar -P /tmp
+wget -c https://chaindata.Viction.com/20190813.tar -P /tmp

 # Stop your node (for tmn users)
 tmn stop